cyborch/tsa-json/README.md

 The header is a JSON Unprotected header.

-Only the "alg" and "typ" fields in the header are currently supported.
+The following fields in the header are currently supported.
 The fields are set as follows:

  - typ: application/timestamp-reply+jws